Geographic Information Science (GISc)

 Our department offers the following options to study Geographic Information Science:

-- Master of Science in Geographic Information Science (MS-GISc) (40 credits) More information; MS-GISc brochure
+- Master of Science in Geographic Information Science (MS-GISc) (40 credits) ; MS-GISc brochure (PDF)

 - Certificate in Geographic Information Science (17 credits) – The certificate is available at the undergraduate level.
 It consists of a 17-credit sequence of courses, and usually takes between 3 and 5 terms to complete.
-The courses are credit-bearing, and students must be admitted to Lehman College as matriculated in either a degree program or in the GISc Certificate program in order to enroll in them.
+The courses are credit-bearing, and students must be admitted to Lehman College as matriculated in either a degree program or in the GISc Certificate program in order to be awarded the Certificate.
 Courses are usually offered in the evenings, and some electives are offered on-line.
+Required courses for the undergraduate GISc Certificate are GEP 204, GEP 205, GEP 350, GEH 490, and one 3 or 4 credit GISc elective.
 A Certificate in GISc can be advantageous by itself, or in augmenting an undergraduate degree.

-- Graduate students can take up to 12 credits of graduate-level GISc courses as a non-degree student before seeking admission to the MS-GISc Program.
+- Graduate students can take up to 12 credits of graduate-level GISc courses as a non-degree student before seeking admission to the MS-GISc Programor the Advanced GISc Certificate program.
+Non-degree applications are available here.Deadlines for application are July 15 for the fall term, and December 15 for the spring term, but it is advisable to apply as early as possible, as courses may fill up before then.

 The GISc Lab at Lehman College